branat/github-first/readme.txt

 The first repository by branat, learning git through the git-it module from nodeschool.io.

-This repository is a joke.
-One day something serious will be built.
+There is no use for this repository, the repository itself is a joke.
+One day something serious will be built with another repository.